 Explanation:

-A. Current leads the voltage: Incorrect.
-This occurs in a pure capacitive circuit, not an inductive one.
+A. Current leads the voltage: This happens in a pure capacitor, not an inductor.

 14. If the angle between two vectors at a point increase from 0° to 180°, the magnitude of the resultant vector will